MYRA31JAIS/weather-website/README.md

 ✅ Search for weather information by city name <br>
 ✅ Displays temperature, humidity, and wind speed <br>
-✅ Shows a weather icon based on conditions
+✅ Shows a weather icon based on conditions <br>
 ✅ Responsive and minimalistic design

 🛠 Technologies Used

-HTML
-CSS
-JavaScript
+HTML<br>
+CSS<br>
+JavaScript<br>
 OpenWeather API

-🚀 How to Use
+🚀 How to Use<br>
-Open the website in your browser.
+Open the website in your browser.<br>
-Enter a city name in the search bar and click the search button.
+Enter a city name in the search bar and click the search button.<br>
-View real-time weather details for the selected city.
+View real-time weather details for the selected city.<br>

 🔧 Future Enhancements
-Improve error handling for incorrect city names
+Improve error handling for incorrect city names<br>
-Add background changes based on weather conditions Enhance UI with more animations
+Add background changes based on weather conditions<br>
+Enhance UI with more animations

 📝 Author